jmcanterafonseca/dataModels/specs/guidelines.md

 -   When an Entity Attribute is used as a link (relationship) to other entities two modelling options are possible:

-    1. Name the attribute with the prefix `ref` plus the name of the target (linked) entity type.
+    -    Name the attribute with the prefix `ref` plus the name of the target (linked) entity type.
          For instance `refStreetlightModel`, represents an attribute which contains a reference to an entity of type `StreetlightModel`.
 This option has been extensively used by data models initially intended to be used with NGSI v2 .

-    2. Name the attribute using a verb (plus optionally an object) such as `hasStop`, `operatedBy`, `hasTrip`, etc. This option is the one advocated by NGSI-LD, as in NGSI-LD URNs are used to identify entities, and NGSI-LD URNs already convey the type of the target entity, for instance `urn:ngsi-ld:gtfs:Stop:S123`.
+    -    Name the attribute using a verb (plus optionally an object) such as `hasStop`, `operatedBy`, `hasTrip`, etc. This option is the one advocated by NGSI-LD, as in NGSI-LD URNs are used to identify entities, and NGSI-LD URNs already convey the type of the target entity, for instance `urn:ngsi-ld:gtfs:Stop:S123`.

-As the current trend is to align with NGSI-LD as much as possible, 2. option can be considered as the recommended one and 1. option is to some extent "deprecated".
+As the current trend is to align with NGSI-LD as much as possible, the second option can be considered as the recommended one and the first option is to some extent "deprecated".

 ## Date Attributes